Supreme Court says Trump can appear on 2024 ballot, overturning Colorado ruling

 In December, the Colorado Supreme Court determined that Trump was ineligible for the presidency due to his conduct surrounding the Jan.
 6, 2021, attack on the U.S. Capitol.
 The Colorado court's divided decision rested on the Section 3 of the 14th Amendment, known as the insurrection clause, which bars oath-taking insurrectionists from holding public office.

 In its opinion on Monday, the U.S. Supreme Court said only Congress can enforce the clause.
-The ruling is likely to resolve challenges to Trump's eligibility for office pursued by voters in several other states.
+The ruling resolves challenges to Trump's eligibility for office pursued by voters in several other states and comes one day before Super Tuesday, when voters in 15 states will cast their ballots for the Republican presidential nomination.

-"Responsibility for enforcing Section 3 against federal officeholders and candidates rests with Congress and not the states," the court said in its opinion.
-"The judgment of the Colorado Supreme Court therefore cannot stand."

 Justices Amy Coney Barrett wrote separately to note that all nine justices agree on the outcome of the case, saying "that is the message Americans should take home."
 The three liberal justices, Sonia Sotomayor, Elena Kagan and Ketanji Brown Jackson, issued an opinion concurring with the judgment, but said the court went too far in dictating "novel rules" for federal enforcement of Section 3.